-To inform the community of crime and/or safety issues, Steven Rosenberg (Interim Director of CMU SV), in conjunction with the University Police Department and other departments from Carnegie Mellon University's Pittsburgh campus and Silicon Valley campus, from time to time issues alerts to notify students, faculty and staff of serious crimes and other important events occurring on and near campus in a timely manner.
+To inform the community of crime and/or safety issues, Steven Rosenberg (Sr. Director of Operations), in conjunction with the University Police Department and other departments from Carnegie Mellon University's Pittsburgh campus and Silicon Valley campus, from time to time issues alerts to notify students, faculty and staff of serious crimes and other important events occurring on and near campus in a timely manner.
 Members of the community who know of a crime or other serious incident should report that incident as soon as possible to university administrators so that the appropriate type of alert can be issued, if warranted.
 "Crime Alerts" are issued to advise the community about individual crimes against persons (e.g., an assault or robbery), or a series of crimes against property (e.g., multiple office thefts) in which the university itself or a member of the university community is a victim.
 "Emergency Alerts" are issued in the event of a serious immediate threat to the health or safety of students or employees, such as natural disasters, extreme weather, criminal activity or other emergencies.
 University administrators work closely with individuals reporting serious crimes to protect their privacy-to the extent possible-while also providing the community with information regarding potential risks.

-Alerts are typically distributed to the Carnegie Mellon University, Silicon Valley community via email and posters.
+Alerts are typically distributed to the Carnegie Mellon University, Silicon Valley community via email, texts, and phone.

 In conjunction with NASA Ames and the NASA Research Park, CMU SV provides an overview of NASA safety and security at New Full-time Student Orientation.
-In addition, Carnegie Mellon University, Silicon Valley participates in NASA Ames sponsored programs such as NASA Security Day and fire and earthquake drills.
+In addition, Carnegie Mellon University, Silicon Valley participates in NASA Ames sponsored programs such as fire and earthquake drills.
+The CMU SV campus also has a Safety Committee which meets quarterly and also has a working Injury and Illness Prevention Plan.